You came to the conclusion that you need digital asset management software (DAM)

 One of the more specific digital asset management requirements is the type of storage you want to use.
 There’s not that much to choose from as most vendors are shifted to fully cloud based offerings after all but there are still some points to consider.

-If you’re not using DAM right now, your assets are still stored somewhere.
+If you’re not using DAM right now, your digital assets are still stored somewhere.
 Dropbox, Google Drive, Amazon S3, or something else entirely.

 With most DAM solutions, software and storage are inseparable.
 Meaning that if you want to use DAM you’ll have to migrate to their offering.
 In this case, you’ll need to assess if migration is doable, how difficult it’s going to be (do you have to do it by yourself or does a vendor can do that for you), and whether migration maintains existing metadata.

-Because if, for example, the vendor cannot help you with moving your assets or they do not give guarantees that the existing metadata won’t be wiped, you’ll have to consider the time and cost of doing the migration by yourself and also of repopulating the metadata.
+Because if, for example, the vendor cannot help you with moving your assets or they do not guarantee that the existing metadata won’t be wiped, you’ll have to consider the time and cost of doing the migration by yourself and also of repopulating the metadata.
 And, of course, any fees that vendors may ask of you if they are offering to migrate your files for you.

 Alternatively, you can also consider choosing a vendor that has direct integration with Amazon S3 and Google Drive storage.
 When such an option exists, it means that you won’t have to move your files anywhere (i.e. no vendor lock) + you’ll have full control over your library and all the security perks that using such a proven storage entail.